Kazhuu/movelister/MANUAL.md

 Explanation of various columns:

-* List of Results: this column lists existing Results.
+* Results: this column lists existing Results.
 The user can customize the list however they want.
 This column is used in Details-sheet when making detailed mechanics notes; the first column for each Phase has data validation that reads this column so that the user can readily access it.

 * Color: optionally, the user can give a color to a Result for some visual flair.
 This color will appear inside Details-view too, thanks to automatically generated conditional formatting.

+* Full Name: optionally, the user can give a Result a longer name for better clarity.

-* Explanation for the user: optionally, the user can write some freeform notes on these columns.
+* Description: optionally, the user can write some freeform notes on this column.